DLehenbauer/pico-sdcard-bootloader/README.md

 This project modifies this process by:

-1. The ROM bootloader runs the modified stage 2 bootloader
+1. The ROM bootloader runs the stage 2 bootloader as normal
 2. A modified stage 2 bootloader jumps to a new stage 3 bootloader that resides in the last 64kB of flash
 3. The stage 3 bootloader checks for an inserted microSD card with a 'firmware.uf2' file
 4. If found, it validates the UF2 file and writes it to flash.
-5. If no update is needed, it runs the existing firmware
+5. The stage 3 bootloader jumps to the normal program area.

-Additionally, the bootloader preserves itself during firmware updates by:
-2. Skipping the stage 2 bootloader included in the .uf2 file.
-3. Validating that the new firmware does not overwrite the last 64kB where the stage 3 bootloader resides.
+The bootloader preserves itself during firmware updates by skipping the normal stage 2 bootloader included in the .uf2 file.
+It also checks that the new firmware does not overwrite the last 64kB where the stage 3 bootloader resides.

 ## Customizing

-SPI pins, firmware filename, and diagnostic output are configurable in [config.cmake](config.cmake).
+The target board, SPI pins, firmware filename, and diagnostic output are configurable in [config.cmake](config.cmake).

 ## Related Projects